jaantollander/dotfiles-arch/README.md

 ## Philosophy
-My configuration philosophy is to strive for simple, effective and ergonomic configuration by avoiding skeuomorphic design and accepting that such configuration requires effort to learn.
+My configuration philosophy is to strive for effective, ergonomic and composable configuration by avoiding skeuomorphic design and accepting that such configuration requires effort to learn.
+It is inspired by the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 Here are the main principles:

 - **Keyboard over Mouse**: We should be able to use our configuration effectively without leaving the keyboard.

-- **CLIs over GUIs**: CLIs are simpler, more composable and more effective than GUIs for most tasks.
+- **Command-line Driven**: We should primarily use programs via a command-line shell and master the built-in software tools.
+Command-Line Clients (CLIs) are simpler, more composable and more effective than Graphical User Interfaces (GUIs) for most tasks.

+- **Shell Scripting**: We should create shell scripts for repetitive or complex tasks.
+We should link the scripts to a single location and make them available throughout the system similar to built-in commands.

 - **Search over Navigation**: We should use search whenever possible instead of having to navigate through menus.